Below we list the current or planned litters of Kooikerhondjes from members of the Kooikerhondje Club of Great Britain.

 Importing can and has worked well, but please take advice before you do so.
 There is a myth that you cannot get a puppy in the UK, we have a good number of breeders here who follow the Club Code of Ethics.

-DUE TO COVID-19 AND SOCIAL DISTANCING RULES ALL BREEDING PLANS ARE CURRENTLY ON HOLD UNTIL CRITICAL EARLY SOCIALISATION OF PUPPIES CAN TAKE PLACE.
-THIS IS THE ONLY ETHICAL DECISION BREEDERS CAN TAKE WITH SUCH A SENSITIVE BREED
+DUE TO COVID-19 AND SOCIAL DISTANCING RULES ALL BREEDING PLANS WERE PUT ON HOLD IN 2020 UNTIL CRITICAL EARLY SOCIALISATION OF PUPPIES CAN TAKE PLACE.
+THIS IS THE ONLY ETHICAL DECISION BREEDERS CAN TAKE WITH SUCH A SENSITIVE BREED.
+BREEDERS ARE NOW AGAIN PLANNING LITTERS, BUT THIS IS DEPENDANT ON FUTURE POSSIBLE LOCKDOWNS.